 At this point, your prospective client either needs more time to think about it, will want to talk to other professional organizers, or is ready to work with you.

 If they need more time to think about it, ask them what additional information they need to move forward.
-If they want to talk with other professional organizers, let them know you understand that it is important to have the right chemistry and to feel they trust whoever they choose to work with.
+If they want to talk with other professional organizers, let them know you understand that it is essential to have the right chemistry and trust whoever they choose to work with.

 If they are ready to work with you, thank them for the opportunity and then ask at a minimum these questions: